DiezelBrown/Custom-RC-Crawler-Telemetry-System-/README.md

 </tr>
 </table>

-A custom-built 1/10 scale RC crawler designed to demonstrate embedded systems, wireless telemetry, and real-time vehicle monitoring.
-The platform combines custom mechanical fabrication with ESP32 firmware, onboard sensors, and Bluetooth Low Energy (BLE) communication.
+The Embedded Vehicle Telemetry Platform is a custom-built 1/10-scale RC crawler that demonstrates embedded systems, PCB design, wireless telemetry, and real-time vehicle diagnostics.
+The system collects battery voltage, motor temperature, wheel speed, and vehicle orientation using onboard sensors and transmits the data to a Flutter mobile application over Bluetooth Low Energy (BLE).
+The project serves as a low-cost platform for embedded systems development, vehicle diagnostics, and robotics research

----
+## Problem

+Most hobby-scale robotic vehicles provide little visibility into system health during operation.
+Diagnosing issues such as battery voltage drop, motor overheating, excessive vehicle roll, or wheel slip often requires separate instruments or trial-and-error.

+This project addresses that problem by providing a low-cost embedded telemetry platform capable of collecting and displaying real-time vehicle data through a Bluetooth-connected mobile application.

-## Features
+## Key Capabilities

 - ✅ Custom-fabricated steel chassis
 - ✅ ESP32 embedded telemetry platform